apache/usergrid/sdks/html5-javascript/README.md

 ##Modeling users with the Entity object
-There is no specific User object in the module.
-Instead, you simply need to use the Entity object, specifying a type of "users".
-Here is an example:
+Use the Entity object to model users.
+Simply specify a type of "users".

+**Note:** remember that user entities use "username", not "name", as the distinct key Here is an example:

 	//type is 'users', set additional paramaters as needed var options = {